 This acceptance can be viewed as A exercising her right to accept the offer.
 Her acceptance has two consequences.
 First, A transfers her IOU, that is, exercises her right to transfer the IOU, after which a new IOU for P is created.
 Second, a new contract is created that requires P to paint A’s house.

 Thus, the acceptance in this example is reduced to two types of actions: (1) creating contracts, and (2) exercising rights on them.
-These are also the two main kinds of actions in the DA ledger model.
+These are also the two main kinds of actions in the DAML ledger model.
 The visual notation below records the relations between the actions during the above acceptance.

 Formally, an action is one of the following: